nzhagen/bibulous/doc/guidelines_for_writing_style_templates.rst

     <authorlist.0.first><authorlist.0.middle.initial().compress()> <authorlist.0.last>

-Without the ``.compress()`` operator, the name would come out as "RM A Azzam", where the two middle name initials "M" amnd "A" are spaced apart from one another by default.
+Without the ``.compress()`` operator, the name would come out as "RM A Azzam", since the two middle name initials "M" and "A" are spaced apart from one another by default.

 **.format_authorlist()** operates on a list of dictionaries type of variable (a namelist), and uses the keyword-based default formatting scheme to create a formatted string of names.
 The complete list keywords that it work with is: ``etal_message``, ``maxauthors``, ``minauthors``, ``namelist_format``, ``period_after_initial``, ``terse_inits``, ``use_firstname_initials``, ``use_name_ties``.
 The default formatter, while fast, is not very flexible, so that users looking for more customizability will want to make use of Bibulous' implicit-index and implicit-loop based definitions.
 See the *Example definitions for namelist formatting* section below.